-A former commissioner shall not, for personal or family benefit, use or disclose confidential information gained by reason of the former commissioner's position.
+A former commissioner must shall not, for personal or family benefit, use or disclose his or her past port commission service before participating in any port action.
+The disclosure shall be made in writing to confidential information gained by reason of the commission's outside counsel who will notify the commission former commissioner's position.

-G. Employment.
+H. Employment.